LiF-x/lifxmod.com/tutorials/how-can-i-add-starter-items-to-new-characters.md

 ---
 ### How can I add starter items to new characters?

 Inside your server folder, there is a folder named "data" and there you will find a file named "cm_createchar.xml"

 Modify this file accordingly by copy and pasting the current <item id="1463" line and changing the item id number to what you would like in your starter kit.

-Example:
+> Example:
+>
+> **Please note:** this example may be slightly different than what is originally shown but it works as it is a simpler version then the original it has been included.

      <?xml version="1.0" encoding="utf-8"?>
     <xml>